 - 2 large onions, halved and thinly sliced

-- 1 large bunch Swiss chard (about 1 pound), stems removed and leaves torn into bite-sized pieces
+- 1 bunch Swiss chard, about 1 pound, stems removed and leaves choppe into bite-sized pieces

-- 1 large stale baguette, cut into ¾ inch cubes
+- 900 grams baguette, cut into 1 inch cubes

 - Heat the olive oil in a large skillet over medium-low heat.
 Add the onions, salt and pepper.
 Saute until caramelized, stirring occasionally at first and more frequently as onions begin to brown.

 - In the meantime, preheat oven to 375 degrees and bring a large pot of water to a boil and cook the Swiss chard for 5-10 minutes.
-Once cooked, drain the chard and rinse with cold water.
-Drain once again, very thoroughly and set aside.
+Once cooked, drain, cool completely, then squeeze out the excess water.
+Set aside.

 - Place the bread cubes in large bowl.
-Add the beaten egg and toss to coat.
+Sprinkle over the onions, Swiss chard, and cheese.
+Set aside.

-- Transfer to large baking dish which has been lightly greased with cooking spray.
+- Transfer to large baking dish which has been lightly greased with butter.